peckb1/advent-of-code/README.md

 * Day 22
   * Modeling out the game was nice, and a bit more complex to solve than the similar Day 21

+#### 2016

+* Day 11
+  * Doing the problem manually helped track down the limitations on allowable moves for Dijkstra

 #### 2021